domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-cli.md

 # Configuration and Customization of `Swashbuckle.AspNetCore.Cli`

-## Retrieve Swagger Directly from a Startup Assembly
+## Retrieve OpenAPI Directly from a Startup Assembly

-Once your application has been set up with Swashbuckle (see [Getting Started](../README.md#getting-started)), you can use the Swashbuckle CLI tool to retrieve Swagger/OpenAPI JSON directly from your application's startup assembly, and write it to a file.
-This can be useful if you want to incorporate Swagger generation into a CI/CD process, or if you want to serve it from static file at run-time.
+Once your application has been set up with Swashbuckle.AspNetCore (see [Getting Started](../README.md#getting-started)), you can use the Swashbuckle.OpenAPI CLI tool to retrieve OpenAPI JSON documents directly from your application's startup assembly, and write it to a file.
+This can be useful if you want to incorporate OpenAPI generation into a CI/CD process, or if you want to serve it from static file at run-time.

 It's packaged as a [.NET Tool](https://learn.microsoft.com/dotnet/core/tools/global-tools) that can be installed and used via the .NET SDK.

 > [!WARNING]
 > The tool needs to load your Startup DLL and its dependencies at runtime.
-Therefore, you should use a version of the `dotnet` SDK
+Therefore, you should use a version of the `dotnet` CLI
 > that is compatible with your application.
-For example, if your app targets `net8.0`, then you should use version 8.0.xxx of the SDK
+For example, if your app targets `net10.0`, then you should use version 10.0.xxx of the
-> to run the CLI tool.
+> .NET SDK to run the CLI tool.

 ### Using the tool with the .NET SDK